John 7:3-21 Jesus' Brothers

 The sons Mary had with Joseph after she had given birth to Jesus, "her firstborn son."
 (Matthew 1:25)

-"James, Joses, Simon, and Judas" (Matthew 13:55)
+"James, Joses, Simon, and Judas" (Matthew 13:55).

 Did they believe in Jesus?

 Acts 1:14 says that Jesus' disciples "all continued with one accord in prayer and supplication, with the women and Mary the mother of Jesus, and with His brothers."
-So His brothers eventually became believers, and one of them, James, even became a Christian leader.
+So Jesus' brothers eventually became believers and one of them, James, even became a Christian leader.
 But that's after Jesus' resurrection.
 Here, they "did not believe in Him" (John 7:5), considered Him to be an embarrassment to the family and are taunting Him to "Depart from here and go into Judea" (John 7:3) and "show Yourself to the world."
 (John 7:4)

 Did Jesus say that He wasn’t going to go to the feast?